CACFP Administrative Manual Section 16.1

 • Milk types (unflavored or flavored) and fat content (whole, 1 percent, or fat-free) of milk served was documented on the menu for each age group.

-• Meat/meat alternates were not substituted for the grain component at breakfast more than three times per week.
+• Meat/meat alternates were not substituted for the grains component at breakfast more than three times per week.

 • Fruit or vegetable juice was not served more than once each day to meet the fruit or vegetable requirement.

-• At least one whole grain-rich (WGR) food item per day was served and documented on the menu record.
+• At least one whole grain-rich (WGR) food item per day was served for children and adults (not required for infants) and documented on the menu.

-• Ready to eat breakfast cereals and yogurt served meet the maximum sugar limitations.
+• Ready-to-eat breakfast cereals and yogurt served meet sugar limits.

 • Deep-fat fried foods (i.e., food submerged in hot oil) prepared onsite were not on the menu as part of a reimbursable meal.